SkyRaider95/ENSC251-Final-Project/README.txt

 Steven: It's a good idea but I wasn't sure how to properly implement the new classes in the advancedParserClasses
 		So for simplicity of coding I added most new functions to the project.cpp though it doesn't looks as clean
 Jin:	If you are okay with it, I can put all the functions in project.cpp into advancerParserClasses.
+Steven: I sent you an email of the version of the project I intend to submit since we are low on time and the code here on github
+	doesn't appear to be finished.

+	Let me know if you think this is okay, the program works but the bugs mentioned before are still present.

+	If we had more time we might've been able to resolve these issue but since almost everything in the program revolves around getAssignmentStatements I would rather hand in one that works but not for all case.

 Part 1:
 Jin:	Mostly done, TA pointed out that this does not work if (bla bla) a = 0 (resolved)